Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Exponential time difference mr-ccSAV schemes

 \item Compute the intermediate coefficients according to the following equations:

 \item Determine the auxiliary variable $r^{n+1}$ by finding the smallest root of the following cubic polynomial:

 \item Obtain the numerical solution $\bm u^{n+1}$ using the formula:

-\end{enumerate} It is evident that the ETD-mr-SAV-MS2o scheme exhibits computational efficiency, as only two Stokes solves (with the associated FFT) and one cubic polynomial root finding are required per time step.
+\end{enumerate} It is evident that the ETD-mr-ccSAV-MS2o scheme exhibits computational efficiency, as only two heat solves (with the associated FFT) and one cubic polynomial root finding are required per time step.

 \begin{rem}[Solvability of the auxiliary variable]

 We briefly illustrate the solvability of this cubic algebraic equation \eqref{eqn:cubic}.
 When the leading coefficient vanishes, i.e., $B^{n+1}=0$, we have $\bm u_2^{n+1} = 0$, which further implies $A^{n+1}=0$.
 In this case, \eqref{eqn:cubic} reduces to a linear polynomial with leading coefficient equal to 1, and its solvability is guaranteed.
 When $B^{n+1} > 0$, we have a non-degenerate cubic polynomial whose solvability is guaranteed.